Military history of France during World War II: Syrian Crisis (May–June 1945)

 By 1945, continued French presence in the Levant saw nationalist demonstrations which the French tried to quell.
 With heavy civilian losses, Winston Churchill in June – despite being rebuffed by Charles de Gaulle – ordered British forces into Syria from Jordan with orders to impose a ceasefire.
-British forces then reached the Damascus, following which the French were escorted and confined to their barracks.
+British forces then reached Damascus, following which the French were escorted and confined to their barracks.
 With political pressure added, de Gaulle ordered a ceasefire and France withdrew from Syria the following year.

 Indian Ocean

 Allies invade French Madagascar (5 May – 8 November 1942)

 In May 1942's Operation Ironclad, the Allies attacked the French colony of Madagascar, defended by Japanese miniature submarines and Vichy French forces.
 By March 1942, submarines of the Imperial Japanese Navy freely roamed the north and eastern Indian Ocean, and Japanese aircraft carriers raided shipping in the Bay of Bengal and bases in Colombo and Trincomalee, Ceylon (now Sri Lanka), driving the British Eastern Fleet to relocate to Kilindini Harbour in Mombasa, Kenya.
 Because of the range of Japanese Kaidai-type submarines – sometimes more than 10,000 miles (16,000 km) – Japanese forward bases on Madagascar could have threatened Allied merchant shipping and the supply route of the British Eighth Army and the Eastern Fleet,Martin Thomas, "Imperial backwater or strategic outpost?
 The British takeover of Vichy Madagascar, 1942."
-Historical Journal (1996) 39#4 pp: 1049-1074. and affected Allied lines of communication from Australia and the Pacific to the Middle East and the South Atlantic.
+Historical Journal (1996) 39#4 pp: 1049–1074. and affected Allied lines of communication from Australia and the Pacific to the Middle East and the South Atlantic.

 South African Air Force (SAAF) reconnaissance led to landings in assault craft, just west of the port of Diego-Suarez on the northern tip of Madagascar, by the British 29th Infantry Brigade and No. 5 Commando, followed by two brigades of the 5th Infantry Division and Royal Marines.
 Fairey Albacore and Fairey Swordfish torpedo bombers attacked Arrachart Airport and Vichy shipping, supported by SAAF planes and Grumman Martlets from the Fleet Air Arm.
 The Swordfish sank the armed merchant cruiser Bougainville and the submarine Bévéziers.

 Vichy governor Armand Annet led about 8,000 troops: about 6,000 Malagasy tirailleurs, and most of the others, Senegalese.
 He had 1,500–3,000 Vichy troops around Diego-Suarez, but naval and air defences were relatively light or obsolete: eight coastal batteries, two armed merchant cruisers, two sloops, five submarines, 17 Morane-Saulnier 406 fighters, and 10 Potez 63 bombers.
 He surrendered in November 1942.